f1lander/sugu-mono/README.md

 # Codename Sugu
 This is a monorepo for the Sugu Marketplace.
 It contains the codebase for all the projects which are sugu-services (backend), sugu-mobile (mobile app) and sugu-ui (web app).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 For the time being, setup instructions are aimed for MacOS, if you make it work on Windows, please update the corresponding sections.
 See deployment for notes on how to deploy the projects to the different environments.

 ### Prerequisites
+The following repo has extra configuration for Visual Studio Code as the editor, however this doesn't mean that you can't use your favorite code editor.
+Also, most of the setup has been done with MacOS X in mind, most of the things might work in a Linux development environment.
+On Windows though, some tweaks will have to be made.

 You will need to have `NodeJS`  **v12.x** running in your development environment, we suggest you also setup `nvm` to manage different `nodejs` versions.
 Also this monorepo relies on `yarn` to handle workspaces.
 Projects are setup to use `docker`, except `sugu-mobile`.